You can take an active role in preventing infections. It is important for you to speak up if you have questions or concerns about your care.

 Immunizations for Dialysis Patients

 Another important way to prevent infectious diseases is by being immunized.
-The Centers for Disease Control and Prevention (CDC) recommends the following immunizations for dialysis and transplant patients: Influenza, Pneumoccocal Pneumonia, and Hepatitis B. The costs of immunizations are covered for Medicare patients.
+The Centers for Disease Control and Prevention (CDC) recommends the following immunizations for dialysis and transplant patients: COVID-19, Influenza, Pneumococcal (Pneumonia), and Hepatitis B. The costs of immunizations are covered for Medicare patients.

 Learn more about preventing infections